 We spent months researching, building, and creating your personal cancer fighting headquarters, your very own personal & private CancerQ Dashboard.

-Our dashboard allows you to access all of these resources and more, at any time, quickly reading or saving for later.
+Our dashboard allows you to access all of these resources and more, at any time, in the Recommended Posts Library, quickly reading or saving for later.

-You can also create your own personal notes, reminders, and upload important files - all in one place.
+You can also create your own personal & private library of notes, reminders, links to save for later and upload important files - all in one place - safe and secure.
 Sign up to get started.

 Importance of Mindfulness & Meditation.